 - 38 CFR § 4.16b (“Extraschedular”) – This form of TDIU is for veterans who may not be able to achieve the ratings necessary for schedular TDIU but are still unable to obtain substantially gainful employment on account of their conditions.

 - In this instance, the veteran must prove that their condition is uniquely hinders their ability to obtain substantially gainful employment and therefore should not be rated on the standard disability rating criteria.

 Veterans with multiple conditions may have a combined rating which would make them eligible for TDIU.
 As a result, veterans who receive a rating for their rheumatoid arthritis may be able to receive compensation at the 100 percent rating level through TIDU.

 Was Your VA Disability Claim Denied?

 If your VA disability claim has been denied, it is your right to appeal that decision.
 The accredited VA disability lawyers and advocates at Chisholm Chisholm & Kilpatrick LTD have decades of experience successfully representing veterans before the Department of Veterans Affairs, the Court of Appeals for Veterans Claims, and the Federal Circuit.
-Contact us for a free, confidential consultation at 800-544-9144.
+Contact us for a free, confidential case evaluation at 800-544-9144.

 Share this Post